Introduction to Causal Inference

 8. Explore more advanced settings for Causal Inference, such as time-dependent exposures, clustered data, and continuous exposures.

-Roadmap Overview & Step 0 Research Question
+Roadmap Overview & Roadmap Step 0 - Research Question

 Learning objectives: